tldr-pages/tldr/pages/common/autoflake.md

 # autoflake

-> A tool to remove unused imports and variables from Python code.
+> Remove unused imports and variables from Python code.
 > More information: <https://github.com/myint/autoflake>.

 - Remove unused variables from a single file and display the diff: